Contents

 Style Accent.

-Skylights can affect a home’s interior design like no other component, adding an unexpected punch in staircases or home offices or by providing a centerpiece in living rooms and cooking areas.
+Skylights can affect a house’s interior design like no other element, including an unexpected punch in staircases or home offices or by supplying a focal point in living rooms and cooking areas.

 Constant Light vs. Windows’ Light.